department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/sitewide-banners.md

 ## UX behavior

 The content and UX behavior of sitewide maintenance banners are standardized.
-Only the duration, dates, and times are customized.
+Only the duration, dates, and times are customizable.

 The Public Website Team (Office of the CTO Digital Experience) publishes downtime maintenance banners.